mediamanrit/RasLIRC/Readme.md

 ## LIRC Config
 1. Download the Ansible playbook I made (in this repository) for installing and configuring everything else.
 Type `wget https://raw.githubusercontent.com/mediamanrit/RasLIRC/master/RasLIRC-Wired.yaml`.
-2. Lastly, run the playbook by typing `ansible-playbook RasLIRC-Wired.yaml`.
+2. Lastly, run the playbook by typing `sudo ansible-playbook RasLIRC-Wired.yaml`.
 This will perform many steps, and list out each one as it goes.
 When it's complete, it should reboot the pi.
 If not, type `sudo reboot`.

 LIRC is now installed, and in theory running!
 Now, what do you do with it?
 Remember, this guide is intended to have LIRC control a device.
 That means you now need to give it IR codes to use for those devices.
 The simplest method is to look in one of the remote control databases like [this one](https://sourceforge.net/p/lirc-remotes/code/ci/master/tree/remotes/) .
 Remember that often times manufacturers use IR codes over and over again.
 So while your particular remote control model may not be there, a similar one from the same manufacturer may work perfectly fine.